pmatulis/maas-one/README.md

 # Overview

 This project installs a MAAS cluster on a single machine.

+> **Note**: I've experienced trouble with some software.
+The latest combination of software that works for me is:

+  **A Focal MAAS 3.1 server on a Focal KVM host (with Focal and Jammy nodes)**

+  Let me know of your own findings.

+  Peter
+  2022-09-06

 Environment summary: